About Us | Papamuri

 Nurture, grow, blossom

-Mobilising for Action focuses on the human dimensions of ngahere/forest health and more specifically where the ngahere is affected by, or threatened by kauri dieback and myrtle rust.
+Mobilising for Action focused on the human dimensions of ngahere/forest health and more specifically where the ngahere is affected by, or threatened by kauri dieback and myrtle rust.

-Mobilising for Action is developing and supporting research that explores the connections between people and the ngahere, people and te taiao (the environment) and people and taonga species such as kauri and pohutukawa.
+Mobilising for Action developed and supported research that explored the connections between people and the ngahere, people and te taiao (the environment) and people and taonga species such as kauri and pohutukawa.

 Ngā Rākau Taketake

-Mobilising for Action is one of seven research themes within the Ngā Rākau Taketake – Saving our Iconic Trees programme developed and funded by the Biological Heritage National Science Challenge.
-These research themes are focused on accelerating kauri dieback and myrtle rust research and management and contribute specifically to research to understand, support, engage and empower New Zealanders in their efforts to save the ngahere from current and future biological threats.
+Mobilising for Action was one of seven research themes within the Ngā Rākau Taketake – Saving our Iconic Trees programme developed and funded by the Biological Heritage National Science Challenge.
+These research themes focused on accelerating kauri dieback and myrtle rust research and management and contributed specifically to research to understand, support, engage and empower New Zealanders in their efforts to save the ngahere from current and future biological threats.

 Waka Hourua

-Mobilising for Action draws on the analogy of a waka hourua double-hulled canoe navigating through an ocean.
-Each hull of the canoe represents a body of knowledge that informs the research.
+Mobilising for Action drew on the analogy of a waka hourua double-hulled canoe navigating through an ocean.
+Each hull of the canoe represents a body of knowledge that informed the research.
 One hull represents Indigenous knowledges, as epitomised by mātauranga Māori, and the other hull represents Western science perspectives.
 The ocean we navigate is te taiao – our environment.
-The waka hourua is a fitting conceptual framework to underpin the research undertaken by Mobilising for Action.
+The waka hourua was a fitting conceptual framework to underpin the research undertaken by Mobilising for Action.